Toll-like receptor: MyD88-dependent pathway

 The MyD88-dependent response occurs on dimerization of TLRs, and is used by every TLR except TLR3.
-Its primary effect is activation of NFκB and Mitogen-activated protein kinase.
+Its primary effect is activation of NFκB and mitogen-activated protein kinase.
 Ligand binding and conformational change that occurs in the receptor recruits the adaptor protein MyD88, a member of the TIR family.
 MyD88 then recruits IRAK4, IRAK1 and IRAK2.
 IRAK kinases then phosphorylate and activate the protein TRAF6, which in turn polyubiquinates the protein TAK1, as well as itself to facilitate binding to IKK-β.
 On binding, TAK1 phosphorylates IKK-β, which then phosphorylates IκB causing its degradation and allowing NFκB to diffuse into the cell nucleus and activate transcription and consequent induction of inflammatory cytokines.

 TRIF-dependent pathway

 Both TLR3 and TLR4 use the TRIF-dependent pathway, which is triggered by dsRNA and LPS, respectively.
 For TLR3, dsRNA leads to activation of the receptor, recruiting the adaptor TRIF.
 TRIF activates the kinases TBK1 and RIPK1, which creates a branch in the signaling pathway.
-The TRIF/TBK1 signaling complex phosphorylates IRF3 allowing its translocation into the nucleus and production of Interferon type I. Meanwhile, activation of RIPK1 causes the polyubiquitination and activation of TAK1 and NFκB transcription in the same manner as the MyD88-dependent pathway.
+The TRIF/TBK1 signaling complex phosphorylates IRF3 allowing its translocation into the nucleus and production of interferon type I. Meanwhile, activation of RIPK1 causes the polyubiquitination and activation of TAK1 and NFκB transcription in the same manner as the MyD88-dependent pathway.

 TLR signaling ultimately leads to the induction or suppression of genes that orchestrate the inflammatory response.
 In all, thousands of genes are activated by TLR signaling, and collectively, the TLRs constitute one of the most pleiotropic yet tightly regulated gateways for gene modulation.

 TLR4 is the only TLR that uses all four adaptors.
 Complex consisting of TLR4, MD2 and LPS recruits TIR domain-containing adaptors TIRAP and MyD88 and thus initiates activation of NFκB (early phase) and MAPK.
-TLR4-MD2-LPS complex then undergoes endocytosis and in endosome it forms a signalling complex with TRAM and TRIF adaptors.
+TLR4-MD2-LPS complex then undergoes endocytosis and in endosome it forms a signaling complex with TRAM and TRIF adaptors.
 This TRIF-dependent pathway again leads to IRF3 activation and production of type I interferons, but it also activates late-phase NFκB activation.
 Both late and early phase activation of NFκB is required for production of inflammatory cytokines.